Garlic Scapes are new to me. The right time window to buy them and taste their magic is now.

 Place all ingredients in a blender and blend well.
 Store in a bottle in your refrigerator.
 This is so yummy!

-Note: If in a hurry, you don’t need to toast the seeds or nuts.
+Note: For a deeper flavor, you can toast the seeds or nuts.